Pumpkin Cranberry Cake Recipe

 The perfect Thanksgiving and autumn treat!
 Which reminds me: Take a look at my giant Thanksgiving Feast Menu and Recipes!

 It is the perfect showcase for my healthy baking.
-Cranberries, walnuts, pumpkin, oats: this is all wonderful food.
+Cranberries, nuts or seeds, pumpkin: this is all wonderful food.
 And the flavor lineup is amazing.
+The pumpkin-cranberry flavor combo cannot be beat!
 I always look for baked goods that, whenever possible, would double as real food, using unrefined sugars and whole grain flours, and sneaking in nuts, fruits and other goodies, so we can all enjoy them more often and offer them confidently to all around me.

-Often my cakes, just like this cranberry cake, end up looking and tasting like quick breads, and benefit from the same ease of preparation: all aboard in one bowl.
-My sugars of choice are evaporated cane juice for white (unrefined, solid in spite of its name) and sucanat for brown (short for sugar cane natural), both widely available at health food stores.
+Often my cakes, just like this pumpkin cranberry cake, end up looking and tasting like quick breads.
+They benefit from the same ease of preparation: all aboard in one bowl!
+My sugars of choice are evaporated cane juice for white (unrefined, solid in spite of its name) and sucanat for brown (short for sugar cane natural).
+Both sugars are widely available at health food stores.
 My flour of choice is spelt always: there is nothing I don’t do with it: Low gluten, high fiber, high protein, delicious taste: You can’t miss!

 Dear Gluten-Free Friends